CMU-17-214/s2024/assignments/hw5.md

 Find the starter code with the GitHub Classroom link on Canvas.

-You will work on a semi-completed program *SmilingFaces* to analyze faces in Wikipedia pages -- for example are more people smiling in pictures of the Carnegie Mellon wikipedia page or in the University of Pittsburgh wikipedia page?
+You will work on a semi-completed program *SmilingFaces* to analyze faces in Wikipedia pages -- for example are more people smiling in pictures of the Carnegie Mellon Wikipedia page or in the University of Pittsburgh wikipedia page?
 In the web application, you can enter a *topic* for which a Wikipedia page exists and the program will identify all images in the page and determine with an ML model whether the picture contains smiling faces.
 It can also collect the pictures from other Wikipedia pages linked heavily from the target page ("include top neighbor topics").

 The starter code already handles all the communication with Wikipedia and the Google Cloud Vision API, but the backend code is currently written synchronously (which is actually quite difficult to do and very unusual for Node code).
 As a consequence the backend can only respond to a single request at a time and it is very slow.
 The provided implementation is also bad at error handling.

 The code consists of two related projects: The backend *express* implementation in the root directory and the frontend *React* implementation in directory `frontend`.
 Compile and run the code as follows:

 * First, build the frontend
-  * run `npm install`  in the `frontend/` directory
+  * run `npm install`  in the `frontend/` directory.
+(Note: deprecation and security vulnerability warnings here are expected)
   * `npm run build` in `frontend/` to build the frontend, which will result in static pages in `frontend/build/`
 * Second, build and run the backend
   * run `npm install` in the root directory